blocklessnetwork/v86-wasi/README.md

 ### 5. DIY the linux iso

-If you wanna DIY the linux by your self, please see the document "[https://github.com/blocklessnetwork/build-blockless-linux](https://github.com/blocklessnetwork/build-blockless-linux)"
+If you wanna DIY the linux by yourself, please see the document "[https://github.com/blocklessnetwork/build-blockless-linux](https://github.com/blocklessnetwork/build-blockless-linux)"

 ## V86 Lib compilation